 Temasek gears up for more US deals

-Temasek Holdings says it's "underrepresented" in the world's biggest economy with about 15 per cent of its holdings in that market, and is "comfortable" increasing that to more than a fifth, according to John Vaske, Temasek's head of Americas.
+Temasek Holdings Pte says it's "underrepresented" in the world's biggest economy with about 15 percent of its holdings in that market, and is "comfortable" increasing that to more than a fifth, according to John Vaske, Temasek's head of Americas.

 "Anything where technology is driving disruptive change or evolution is definitively something we want to be part of as an organisation," he said, declining to say how quickly the state-owned investment firm will scale up its holdings in the country.